Book

 Rasul, Imran, Daniel Rogger, Martin J. Williams, and Eleanor F. Woodhouse.
-(Forthcoming).
+(2023).
 “Government analytics using data on task and project completion.”
 In D. Rogger and C. Schuster (eds.), The Government Analytics Handbook: Leveraging Data to Strengthen Public Administration, Chapter 17.
-Washington, DC: World Bank.
+Washington, DC: World Bank. (chapter full-text [open access])

 Williams, Martin J. (2022).
 “External Validity and Institutions in Behavioral Public Administration.”
 Invited roundtable contribution in “The (Missing?)
 Role of Institutions in Behavioral Public Administration–A Roundtable Discourse” with Anthony M. Bertelli, Norma M. Riccucci, Paola Cantarelli, Maria Cucciniello, Christian R. Grose, Peter John, Elizabeth Linos, and Anjali Thomas.
 Journal of Behavioral Public Administration Volume 5, Issue 1, Pages 1-25. (journal full-text [open access]) (pdf)